CalinaCristian/source-from-vercel-deployment/README.md

     npx source-from-zeit-deployment
 ```

-You will then be prompted for the above mentioned values.
+You will then be prompted for the bellow mentioned values.

 ### Usage